 Kipling famously described Burma as being ‘quite unlike any land you know about’ and the remote Shan State outpost of Kengtung is certainly quite unlike any Burmese town you’d know about.
-You’ll rarely hear Burmese spoken; few locals wear longyiis, you won’t see many girls sporting thanaka paste, there’s little Burmese food and the usually ubiquitous Aung San Suu Kyi posters are a rare sight.
-The Burmese are just one of the numerous minorities here though most that you’ll see will be clad in the grey of Burma’s finest or the green of the Thatmadaw rather than the beads, headdresses and embroidered jackets of the myriad local hill-tribe minorities.
+You’ll rarely hear Burmese spoken; few locals wear longyis, you won’t see many girls sporting thanaka paste, there’s little Burmese food and the usually ubiquitous Aung San Suu Kyi posters are a rare sight.
+The Burmese are just one of the numerous minorities here though most that you’ll see will be clad in the grey of Burma’s finest or the green of the Tatmadaw rather than the beads, headdresses and embroidered jackets of the myriad local hill-tribe minorities.
 The food is Chinese, Thai or Shan, Thai baht are accepted everywhere, the lingua franca is Shan and the Shan National Party would clearly win any local by-election.

-Kengtung, or Chiang Tung is the local dialect, is of course smack bang in the centre of the infamous Golden Triangle region though these days, apart from the odd, half-hearted army patrol you may run into in the surrounding hills things seem pretty laid back and tranquil and today the town is a busy market centre for the surrounding villages and valleys with additional wealth seeping in from border trade with Thailand, nearby Laos plus the Chinese frontier which lies a short hop down the road.
+Kengtung or Chiang Tung is the local dialect, is, of course, smack bang in the centre of the infamous Golden Triangle region though these days, apart from the odd, half-hearted army patrol you may run into in the surrounding hills things seem pretty laid back and tranquil and today the town is a busy market centre for the surrounding villages and valleys with additional wealth seeping in from border trade with Thailand, nearby Laos plus the Chinese frontier which lies a short hop down the road.

-Whilst the market may be bustling the rest of the town is very quite and certainly hasn’t seen a lot of development and many of the buildings in the centre are still old wooden ones.
+Whilst the market may be bustling the rest of the town is very quiet and certainly hasn’t seen a lot of development and many of the buildings in the centre are still old wooden ones.
 Indeed the town, despite a population of some 60,000 doesn’t yet even have day-round electricity with the municipal generators only turned on from around 6.00 to 9.00 pm and hotels and larger restaurants relying on their own generators.

 Since, as we mentioned, Kengtung is at least as easily reached from North Thailand, we’ve offered our short tours to the region either as an extension to our classic Burma tour; as an add on from Inle Lake – with a flight from Heho Airport, or departing from Chiang Mai, via Chiang Rai and either returning the same way or continuing with an onward domestic flight from Kengtung to Heho or even say Mandalay or Rangoon.
 A bit complicated?
-Well it is somewhat remote but we reckon well worth the trip!
+Well, it is somewhat remote but we reckon well worth the trip!
 (Check our Kengtung tour details here.)